capitalthought/rubble/README.markdown

 Run bundle install

-Run the generators to pull in the rubble sass, views, or both.
+Run the generators to pull in the Rubble sass, views, or both.

-    rails g rubble:sass
+    rails g rubble:install_sass

 OR

-    rails g rubble:views
+    rails g rubble:install_views

 OR

-    rails g rubble:all
+    rails g rubble:install_all

 Include the layout in your ApplicationController: